LDeng928/HerokuFirstTry/README.md

 1. Clone repo to your local development environment
 2. The first time run `npm install`
 3. Then run `npm start`
+4. Deploy on Heroku, run `heroku open` and a new browser page will appear.

 Student name: Li Deng